mel-project/docs.earendil.network/en/getting-started/chat.md

 Earendil has a minimal embedded chat tool for talking to your **immediate neighbors** in the Earendil network.
 You can use it to negotiate connection prices with your neighbors.

 ## GUI

-`link-chat` is located in the "Chat" tab of the Earendil GUI.
-You can chat with any of your direct neighbors by selecting their fingerprint in the menu on the left side of the screen:
+In the "Chat" tab of the Earendil GUI, you can chat with any of your direct neighbors by selecting their fingerprint in the menu on the left side of the screen:

 ![](../.gitbook/assets/gui-chat.png)

 ## CLI

-To use `link-chat` on the command line, type in a terminal:
+To chat on the command line:

 ```!bash
-earendil control [--connect 127.0.0.1:control_listen_port] chat <COMMAND>
+earendil control [--connect control_listen_addr] chat <COMMAND>
 ```

 where `<COMMAND>` is one of:

 - `list` - prints a summary of all your conversations
 - `start <neighbor-prefix>` - starts an interactive chat session with a neighbor whose fingerprint starts with `<neighbor-prefix>`.
 This will fail if `<neighbor-prefix>` matches more than one neighbor (in that case, use a longer prefix).